crossplane/crossplane/design/design-doc-composition-functions.md

       # How long the function may run before it's killed.
 Defaults to 10s.
       timeout: 30s
     # An x-kubernetes-embedded-resource RawExtension (i.e. an unschemafied
     # Kubernetes resource).
-Passed to the function as the functionConfig block
+Passed to the function as the config block of its
-    # of its ResourceList.
+    # FunctionIO.
     config:
       apiVersion: database.example.org/v1alpha1
       kind: Config